 The GSS Harmonisation Champion Network (HCN) has been created for two main purposes: firstly to support GSS Heads of Profession (HoPs) and the GSS Harmonisation Team in identifying opportunities to improve the comparability and coherence of all UK official statistics.
 Secondly, to enable the GSS to deliver the aims outlined in the GSS Harmonisation Strategy.

 The harmonisation champions are accountable to the HoPs, with the GSS Harmonisation Team acting as a conduit reporting back to the HoPs on behalf of the HCN.
 The chair of the HCN is at the HoP level, but as well as being on the HoP board acts in the network specifically as a senior champion.
 As the network evolves, it is intended that the champions will build relationships within the HCN.

 The role of a GSS harmonisation champion is:

 - to raise awareness of the cross-government programme of GSS harmonisation within your department

-- to provide advice and support over compliance with GSS harmonised principles, particularly with teams responsible for statistical inputs and outputs
+- to provide advice and support over compliance use of harmonised standards and guidance, particularly with teams responsible for statistical inputs and outputs

-- to flag up any issues of compliance with the GSS harmonisation principles with the GSS Harmonisation Team, so that support and advice can be offered
+- to flag up any issues of unexplained or unjustified compliance with the harmonised standards with the GSS Harmonisation Team, so that support and advice can be offered

 - to share good practice and news of introducing improvements to harmonised standards for statistical outputs with the rest of the HCN through regular meetings and updates